MarketSquare/robotframework-robocop/docs/rules_list.rst

 * 09: :ref:`Misc`
 * 10: :ref:`Spacing`

-Each rule has 4-digit ID which starts with a 2-digit ID of the corresponding category, followed by a 2-digit rule number.
+Each rule has a 4-digit ID that contains:
+- a 2-digit category ID (listed above), followed by
+- a 2-digit rule number.

 Below is the list of all built-in Robocop rules.
 Enjoy |:sunglasses:|